streamnative/function-mesh-website/docs/install-function-mesh.md

 ## Install Function Mesh

-This section describes how to install Function Mesh based on your application in Kubernetes.
+This section describes how to install Function Mesh through the `install.sh` script or through the Helm.

 ### Prerequisites